tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 The reason this question is able to throw you for a loop is because it challenges your self-made identity.
 It directly confronts and questions your ability to stand behind the labels you’ve chosen - by placing them in contrast to the “authoritative” and “well-understood” and “recognizable” label that they’re offering you.

+<span class="contributor">TS: The company has pierced directly through the psychic armour of your professional construct, and made a claim on your identity—they are offering a direct challenge to your label structure, your perception of who you are.</span>

 There's two ways to protect yourself from this emotional rollercoaster.

-- Don't let their label over-rule your label.
+Firstly, Don't let their label over-rule your label.
 You have a seat at the table - and they can't take that away from you.

+<span class="contributor">TS: The client is offering to change its relationship with you, but don’t forget they still perceive you as a consultant to them.
+What you have is valuable enough for them to pay the premium rate of an independent consultant.
+Except for in senior executive roles, joining full time can in fact devalue your work as it becomes more accessible.</span>

-- Remember that you can retain your identity as a consultant *and* take a full-time role.
+Secondly, remember that you can retain your identity as a consultant *and* take a full-time role.
 Offer to take the role but still bill through your LLC.
 While this option isn't exactly viable for many situations it can help your perspective by thinking through this lens.

 I remember a few years ago when my consulting work slowed down slightly and I took a job interview via a friend.
 I ended up with a job offer to become Creative Director{% include tufte-sn.html id="cd" content="Notice how I’m still using the label here!
 I’m using the story and their perceived authority to help position myself as part Creative Director.
 This emotional journey never ends…." %} at a digital innovation studio.
 Despite  the fact that the salary they offered me was half what I earned that year, I almost took the job!
 I think it would have been a huge mistake but wow do those identity questions make you lose some sleep.